-Moorhead, a Republican, was the representative for Pennsylvania's 22nd congressional district from 1865 to 1869.
+Moorhead was the representative for Pennsylvania’s 22nd congressional district and was a Republican.
+He served from 1865 to 1869.

 From Dec 1859 to Mar 1869, Moorhead missed 548 of 3,001 roll call votes, which is 18.3%.
 This is better than the median of 26.6% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.